squirrel-prover/squirrel-prover/documentation/sphinx/README.rst

 The generated doc relies on syntax coloration through a fork of [fork of `pygments`](https://github.com/squirrel-prover/pygments) including a lexer for `squirrel` files.
-It should be installed as a package in pip3, by doing: (after having done `source .venv/bin/activate` if you are in a new terminal)
+It must be installed as a package, by doing (do not forget to run `source .venv/bin/activate` if you are in a new terminal):

 .. code::
    git clone https://github.com/squirrel-prover/pygments